5 Quality Deer Management Activities for February

 Find secrets of a season yet to come.

-“Experience has taught me next season’s deer hunting success hinges on this winter’s scouting expeditions,” said Perez.
+“Experience has taught me next season’s deer hunting success hinges on this winter’s scouting expeditions,” said Dan.
 “That big buck that gave you the slip during the late season is still in his post-rut pattern, using the same travel routes and displaying many of the same habits as he did during late season.”

 A key benefit to scouting during this time is that the timber is leafless and the ground barren of dense underbrush, providing optimal visibility.
 Broadleaf trees and heavy underbrush can no longer hide clandestine big buck refuges.

-“Naked of cover, Mother Nature now reveals the entire lay of the land,” said Perez.
+“Naked of cover, Mother Nature now reveals the entire lay of the land,” said Dan.
 “Every deer trail, bedding area, travel corridor and possible funnel situation is easily recognizable.
 The rubbed trees that stood their ground, now stand out like red and yellow markers; old scrapes resemble hog wallows and deer tracks are sunk deep into the soft snow and thawed ground.”

 Post-season scouting results in a trove of information that will be helpful in planning next year’s season.
 And hey, while you’re out there, look for the year’s first shed, which brings us to the next pursuit.